An overview of the most well-known and popular features in Windows 11.

 Cons:

-❌ Higher system requirements—not all devices can upgrade
+❌ Higher system requirements – not all devices can be upgraded

 ❌ Requires a Microsoft account when setting up Windows 11 Home

-❌ Certain features from Windows 10 have been removed
+❌ Some Windows 10 features have been removed

-Windows 11 is the best Windows yet, but it isn’t essential for everyone.
+Windows 11 is the best Windows to date, but it isn’t essential for everyone.
 If your PC supports it and you want the latest features, it’s a strong upgrade.

 User Rating